SuaMusica/stac/website/docs/widgets/circular_progress_indicator.md

 # CircularProgressIndicator

 Mirai circularProgressIndicator allows you to build the Flutter CircularProgressIndicator widget using JSON.
-To know more about the container widget in Flutter, refer to the [official documentation](https://api.flutter.dev/flutter/material/CircularProgressIndicator-class.html).
+To know more about the CircularProgressIndicator widget in Flutter, refer to the [official documentation](https://api.flutter.dev/flutter/material/CircularProgressIndicator-class.html).

 ## Properties